 The State of Massachusetts requires businesses to create, implement, and maintain a comprehensive WISP.
-Or, in the event of a data breach, a business must develop or review a risk-based WISP.
-In either scenario, a comprehensive WISP must account for:
+Or in the event of a data breach, a company must develop or review a risk-based WISP.
+In either scenario, a complete WISP must account for:

 - Business size